 Taxes for nation building

-Taxes in Singapore support the government's spending to improve our community, environment, and economy.
-In the fiscal year 2022/23, most tax money (55.3%) goes to improving people's lives (Social Development).
-The next largest share (28.1%) is spent on areas such as Defence, Home Affairs, and Foreign Affairs (Security & External Relations).
-The rest (13.1% and 3.4%) is for growing the economy and government administration respectively.
+Taxes support the Singapore government's spending on public goods and infrastructure that enable our people and businesses to thrive and grow.
+In the fiscal year 2023/24, most of the Government Operating Expenditure (57%) was channelled towards improving people's lives (Social Development).
+The next largest share (31.1%) was spent on areas such as Defence, Home Affairs, and Foreign Affairs (Security & External Relations).
+The rest (8.1% and 3.9%) went towards growing the economy and government administration respectively.

 Fiscal policy

-Fiscal policy in Singapore is how the government collects and uses revenue to impact the economy.
+Fiscal policy in Singapore is how the government collects and uses revenue to influence the economy.
 The main goals are to:

 Tax policy